uptonking/note4yaoo/lib-collab-yjs-dev.md

 - hard to get diff if to support move op

 - idea is to set priority property to data
-  - move items by redefinin priority
+  - move items by redefining priority
   - all these interleaving crdt does this
   - figma does this